pointfreeco/swift-overture/README.md

 ### `with` and `update`

-The `with` and `update` function is useful for applying functions to values.
-It plays nicely with the `inout` and mutable object worlds, wrapping imperative configuration in an expression.
+The `with` and `update` functions are useful for applying functions to values.
+They play nicely with the `inout` and mutable object worlds, wrapping otherwise imperative configuration statements in an expression.

 ``` swift
 class MyViewController: UIViewController {